tracker1/config-merge/README.md

 - `!default/strings/en-us.yaml`
 - `config1/strings/en-us.yaml`

-For a given target for config1.environment, the `!default` above would be replaced by the output of `config1`.
+For a environment targets, the `!default` above would be replaced by the output of `config1`.

 ## Future